AT YOUR SCHOOL

 Principal, Bonita Canyon Elementary School

-At Brywood, IPSF classroom support funds employ five part-time instructional assistants who assist in teaching a diverse population of students in Kindergarten through 6th grade.
-Last year, this allowed us to implement an instructional block focused on enrichment and intervention.
+At Brywood, IPSF classroom support funds employ three part-time instructional assistants who assist in teaching a diverse population of students in Kindergarten through 6th grade.
+As we begin our year at our newly renovated site, they will allow us to make full use of our new innovative learning environments.
 The instructional aide support has a positive impact on all facets of student learning in both English Language Arts and math by allowing us to differentiate targeted instruction and activities.
 In addition, Brywood’s students continue to thrive and develop their individual talents due to the unique enrichment opportunities IPSF provides through their music, science, and summer programs.

 Timothy W. Moeller

 Cadence Park Elementary

 At Cadence Park School, IPSF funds are allocated annually to pay for additional instructional assistant (I.A.) hours to support daily instruction.
 By strategically adding IA support at certain times, we are better able to facilitate student rotations, which effectively reduce the adult to student ratio.
 In addition to instructional support, these additional I.A. hours allow us to cover classes while teachers across a grade level are released to participate in their Professional Learning Communities (PLC’s).
 During PLC meetings, teachers focus on improving learning outcomes via responsive and intentional instructional practices.

 Beyond the supplementary IA support, all Cadence Park students will benefit from the incredible enrichment opportunities offered by IPSF via the ACE, SEA, and Primary Music Program.
 Further, our school has benefitted tremendously from the IPSF Innovative Grants Program, which provided just under $20,000 directly to Cadence Park School teachers last year to support STEM education and our school gardening program!
 We are grateful to IPSF for their continued impact and investment in the youth of Irvine.